NotSimone/Dex-Reader/README.md

 # Dex Reader

+## Now that mangadex is working pretty well we dont really need this anymore :)

 Basic MangaDex reader built on the new MangaDex v5 api with Flutter.

-Take a look here: https://dexreader.simonliveshere.com/#/

 Note: Both this app and the api it is built on are pretty buggy and are liable to break without warning.